Best Free AI Food Photo Scanner Apps in 2026

 Which Should You Choose?

 If you want something genuinely free: Chowdown is the obvious choice.
 No premium tier means you will never hit a paywall mid-use.
 The fibre tracking and Robin AI coach are bonuses you will not find elsewhere at this price (because the price is zero).
-The trade-off is no barcode scanning and no native app, but if you are happy using a browser, it does the job well.
+The trade-off is no native app, but if you are happy using a browser, it does the job well (barcode scanning included).

 If you want the best photo accuracy: SnapCalorie’s 3D portion estimation gives it a slight edge on accuracy.
 The free tier is limited to three meals a day, which is honestly enough for most people.
 Worth trying alongside Chowdown to see which you prefer.